tytydraco/yessleep/out/I_went_to_visit_my_dad_and_his_controlling_new_girlfriend_Im_not_sure_if_Ill_ever_leave_this_house_again.md

 Jana cooks five-star meals and makes sure every spot in the house is always spotless.
 She takes care of our overgrown garden and scares away children that try to play pranks.

-The question is, what does he see in him?
+The question is, what does she see in him?

 Look, despite his odd views of love, my dad's a nice guy, the quiet type, always in his own head but not really deserving of a live-in maid that fulfills all his dreams.
 The one thing people might admire about him is his job but he does some shady stuff with it too.